How to choose a wedding photographer uk

 Keep in mind that the photographer won’t know how your most treasured guests are.
 A second photographer can be a valuable asset as although it goes against my documentary ideology, the second photographer could arrange formal photographs to make sure that your most important persons are photographed in some capacity.
 If you’re a purist like me then ignore that bit, I like to give both sides of the coin.
 If your budget will allow it aim for two, more pictures is never a bad thing.
 Note, this is likely to push your costs up to the £2-3k mark.

 How many hours coverage do I need?

-Ten to twelve hours should be about right.
+Ten to twelve hours should be about right for the vast majority of people.
 I always say to clients the best way to judge this is based upon the general vibes of the day.
 If you know that your crew is going to rave until the early AM, then twelve hours might be a good idea to make sure you capture all the madness.
 In my experience, ten hours is usually plenty.
-It gives you approximately an hour and a half of getting ready and another hour or so post first dance.
+It gives you approximately an hour and a half of getting ready and another hour or so of the evening dancing.

 What’s included?/what do I need in a package?

 One photographer, ten hours, £1000-£2000 is the average cost in the UK.

 With that in mind, ignore books in the first instance – you can always buy one later.

 I always recommend to clients that they book as many hours as they can if cost is an issue, they will always have the photographs and can save up for albums and prints at a later date.

 I think the question should be asking yourself is why do you want an engagement shoot?

 If the answer is ‘to get used to the camera’, then it may be worth considering the reality of that for a moment.
 If you prefer documentary style images, there’s no need to pose, so no need to get used to the camera.